 I love ice cream.
 Who doesn’t?

-Last week, I went grocery shopping because I want ice cream.
+Last week, I went grocery shopping because I wanted ice cream.
 Too bad my favorite flavor (mango) is not available.
-Dishearted, I checked the aisle for treats to take home for my dogs, and realized, “Why don’t I make homemade ice cream for dogs instead?”
+Disheartened, I checked the aisle for treats to take home for my dogs, and realized, “Why don’t I make homemade ice cream for dogs instead?”

 Thankfully, I’m in the supermarket, the mecca of everything nice.
 I Googled homemade ice cream recipes for dogs and saw that most of the ingredients can be found here.
 Great.

 Today, I’m going to share some of my best creations.
 They’re super easy, super healthy, and most of all, super delicious for your dogs.

 You can even keep some for yourself, too. (wink)

 Affiliate Disclosure: This post may contain Amazon affiliate links.
 This means I get a small commission for qualifying purchases made at no extra cost to our dear readers.
 Please read the disclaimer for more info.

 For hoomans, there are 2 key ingredients to make the base for homemade ice cream.
 These are…

 1. Cream (All-purpose cream or heavy cream)

 2. Sweetened condensed milk